bmlamoureux/workshop/perkel.md

 3. Another challenge:  that mapping data can be represented using any of several projections (If different data sets use different projections, overlaying multiple datasets will result in locations not matching up.)

-4. Mapping data can also come in two basic forms:Vector files, Raster files
+4. Mapping data can also come in two basic forms: Vector files, Raster files

 5. Programming tools provide an attractive alternative to desktop tools, says Rey.
 “They’re just a lot more flexible.”